 Let’s dive right in with…

-The one thing that every calm wedding needs
+The one thing every time-seeking couple needs:

 Otherwise, you’ll be chasing your

-tail veil all day and not have time to take in anything at all – maybe not even a taste of your own wedding cake. #toughlove
+tail veil all day and not have time to take in anything at all.
+Maybe not even a taste of your own wedding cake. #toughlove

-It may seem counter-intuitive but a well thought through timeline will make your day feel more laid-back than if you leave everything to chance.
+It may seem counter-intuitive but a well-thought-through timeline will make your day feel more laid-back than if you leave everything to chance.

 So bring your pretty notebook, or geeky spreadsheet, it’s time to get organised…

 Ten time-saving tips to make the most of your wedding day